 Which cases: All CPS maltreatment reports assigned for an assessment that involve a family caregiver.
 This does not apply to reports involving child care facilities; residential facilities such as group homes or DHHS facilities.
 This does apply to non-licensed living arrangements, the non-custodial parents home or licensed family foster homes.
 Who completes: Social worker assigned to complete the assessment.
 When: The risk assessment shall be completed and documented prior to the case decision.
 It is one of the elements considered in making the case decision.
-A risk assessment shall also be completed when a new CPS report occurs in an ongoing case.
-Decision: The risk assessment identifies the level of risk of future maltreatment and guides the case Decision including whether to close a report or open a case for Case Planning and Case Management or Placement services.
+A risk assessment shall also be completed when a new CPS report occurs in an open Case Planning/Case Management or Child Placement case.
+Decision: The risk assessment identifies the level of risk of future maltreatment and guides the case decision including whether to close a report or open a case for Case Planning and Case Management or Child Placement services.
 Appropriate completion: Only one household can be assessed on the risk assessment form.
+If the allegations involve maltreatment in two households and both have responsibilities for childcare, complete two separate Risk Assessment tools.
+In situations where the parents are not living together, a Family Risk Assessment of Abuse/Neglect will only be completed on the home of the alleged perpetrator.
+In situations where an adult relative is entrusted with the care of the child and is the alleged perpetrator, the Risk Assessment is conducted in the home where the child resides.
 In some cases (for example, joint custody cases), it may be difficult to identify the household in which the children reside.
 The household which provides the majority of the child care should be selected.
 If that fails, choose the household where the CA/N incident took place.
 Some items are very objective (such as prior CA/N history or the age of the caregiver).
 Others require the worker to use discretionary judgment based on his or her assessment of the family.
+Following scoring all items in each scale, the assigned social worker totals the score for each scale and determines the risk level by checking the appropriate boxes in the risk level section.
+The highest score from either scale determines the risk level.